Forever Young (1992 film): Production

 Initial film shooting started in February 1992 through to April 1992.
 Film producers were reluctant to release too much information about the film to the media, particularly the ending, while photograph releases to print media were limited.
-Among various locations used included on location in Mendocino County, where shooting took place from March 29 to April 2.
+Various locations were used including Mendocino County where shooting took place from March 29 to April 2.
 A purpose-built set was built at the Stornetta Ranch, near the lighthouse in Point Arena.
-Although the film made use of real rain for some exterior scenes, artificial rainmakers were also utilized to maintain a consistency in downpours for the cameras.
+Although the film made use of real rain for some exterior scenes, artificial rainmakers were also used to maintain a consistency in downpours for the cameras.

 Curtis had never met Gibson prior to working with him on the film.
 During an interview, she notes the cast members would frequently play pranks on each other but that "it was a fun set, this was the fun place to be."
 It was the first film where Curtis had played a mother.
-Gibson had to spent 2 hours each day to have the latex aging make-up applied to make him appear as an 80-year-old.
+Gibson had to spend 2 hours each day to have the latex aging make-up applied to make him appear as an 80-year-old.

-In the scene where Wood sings You Are My Sunshine to the girl in the tree house, it was originally going to be a different song which according to director Steve Miner, would have been very expensive to use, whereas the song used in the film was already freely available in the public domain.
+In the scene where Wood sings "You Are My Sunshine" to the girl in the tree house, it was originally going to be a different song which according to director Steve Miner, would have been very expensive to use, whereas the song used in the film was already freely available in the public domain.
 The film was completed for around $20 million.

 Reception

 Critically, Forever Young met with mixed reviews.
 The review aggregator website Rotten Tomatoes reported that 54% of critics have given the film a positive review based on 24 reviews, with an average rating of 5.4/10.

 Audiences surveyed by CinemaScore gave the film a grade of "A−" on scale of A+ to F.

 Roger Ebert noted, "[Forever Young] is not one of the most inspired (of the time travel movies), even though it has its heart in the right place."

 Box Office characterized it as "gooey sentiment and melodrama", playing on Gibson's name.

 Rita Kempley from the Washington Post dismissed the film as "A pablum of schmaltz and science fiction ..."

-Neill Caldwell from The Dispatch described the movie as "an old-school romantic comedy" that was "oh-so-predictable at times", while praising Wood and Gorman as delivering the best performances, suggesting that "the kids practically carry the movie."
+Neill Caldwell from The Dispatch described the movie as "an old-school romantic comedy" that was "oh-so-predictable at times", while praising Wood and Robert Hy Gorman, who played Felix, as delivering the best performances, suggesting that "the kids practically carry the movie."

 Laura Ustaszewski, writing for The Marion Star, praised the movie's acting and its strong supporting cast, noting that the film did not require special effects or explosions to be a "winner".